-Dr. Norman Haughey received his PhD in Pharmacology from the University of Manitoba in 1998.
-He then completed one year of post-doctoral training at the University of Kentucky's Center on Aging before moving to the National Institute on Aging, Gerontology Research Center for an additional two years of fellowship.
-Dr. Haughey joined the faculty of the Department of Neurology at Johns Hopkins in 2002.
+Dr. Norman Haughey received his Ph.D. in Pharmacology from the University of Manitoba in 1998.
+He then completed one year of postdoctoral training at the University of Kentucky's Center on Aging before moving to the National Institute on Aging, Gerontology Research Center for an additional two years of postdoctoral training.
+Dr. Haughey joined the faculty of Johns Hopkins in 2002 where he is now a Professor and Vice Chair for Research in the Department of Neurology.

 Dr. Haughey directs a disease-oriented research program that address questions in basic neurobiology, and clinical neurology.
 The primary research interests of the laboratory are:

 1) To identify biomarkers markers for neurodegenerative diseases including HIV-Associated Neurocognitive Disorders, Multiple Sclerosis, and Alzheimer’s disease.
 In these studies, blood and cerebral spinal fluid samples obtained from ongoing clinical studies are analyzed for metabolic profiles through a variety of biochemical, mass spectrometry and bioinformatic techniques.
 These biomarkers can then be used in the diagnosis of disease, as prognostic indicators to predict disease trajectory, or as surrogate markers to track the effectiveness of disease modifying interventions.